Man takes ill and dies in Glasgow city centre during Orange Walk procession

 Kingston Street and Paisley Road in Tradeston were closed due to the incident.

-A Police Scotland spokesperson said: "Around 10.50am this morning, a man became unwell while in George Square.
+A Police Scotland spokesperson said: "Around 11am this morning, a 68-year-old man became unwell while on Tradeston Street, Glasgow.

 “An ambulance attended however sadly the man was pronounced dead a short time later.